INDEPENDENT AUDITORS REPORT

-1. We have audited the accompanying financial statements of Allahabad Bank as at 31st March, 2013, which comprise the Balance Sheet as at March 31, 2013, and Profit and Loss Account and the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
-Incorporated in these financial statements are the returns of 20 branches audited by us and 878 branches audited by branch auditors, 1 overseas branch audited by local auditor.
+1. We have audited the accompanying financial statements of ALLAHABAD BANK as at 31st March, 2014, which comprise the Balance Sheet as at March 31, 2014, and Profit and Loss Account and the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+Incorporated in these financial statements are the returns of 20 branches including 1 Forex cum Treasury Branch, audited by us and 1231 branches audited by branch auditors and one overseas branch Audited by local auditor.
 The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India.
-Also incorporated in the Balance Sheet and the Statement of Profit and Loss are the returns from 1900 branches and offices which have not been subjected to audit.
-These unaudited branches account for 9.71 per cent of advances, 28.80 per cent of deposits, 6.37 per cent of interest income and 23.13 per cent of interest expense.
+Also incorporated in the Balance Sheet and the Statement of Profit and Loss are the returns from 1590 branches which have not been subjected to audit.
+These unaudited branches account for 9.07 per cent of advances, 29.35 per cent of deposits, 5.69 per cent of interest income and 24.73 per cent of interest expenses.

 3. Our responsibility is to express an opinion on these financial statements based on our audit.
 We conducted our audit in accordance with the Standards on Auditing issued by the Institute of Chartered Accountants of India.
 Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 4. An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor`s judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Bank`s preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances.
+The procedures selected depend on the auditors judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the Banks preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of entitys internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of the accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

 5. We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.